NHEJ vs HDR: Which repair pathway to repair CRISPR mediated double stranded breaks?

 In most cells, both of these repair pathways are active, however the HDR pathway is generally less efficient that the NHEJ pathway in the absence of a homologous template.
 This template is naturally present as sister chromatin in late S phase and G2 phase , and may be added artificially as donor DNA [3,4].

 , the cell cycle, and the activity of the endogenous repair systems .
-These factors contribute to the high variability of HDR efficiency observed across cell lines, particularly in immortalized cells .
+These factors contribute to the high variability of HDR efficiency observed across cell lines, particularly in immortalize cells .
 It is important to determine the optimal HDR conditions for each cell line.

-Iliakis G, Wang H, et al. (2004) Mechanisms of DNA double strand break repair and chromosome aberration formation.
+- Iliakis G, Wang H, et al. (2004) Mechanisms of DNA double strand break repair and chromosome aberration formation.
 Cytogenetic and Genome Research, 104(1–4):14–20.

 - Heyer WD, Ehmsen KT, et al. (2010) Regulation of homologous recombination in eukaryotes.
 Annual Review of Genetics, 44:113–139.

-Elliott B, Richardson C, et al. (1998) Gene conversion tracts from double-strand break repair in mammalian cells.
+- Elliott B, Richardson C, et al. (1998) Gene conversion tracts from double-strand break repair in mammalian cells.
 Molecular and Cellular Biology, 18(1):93–101.

-Lin S, Staahl BT, et al. (2014) Enhanced homology-directed human genome engineering by controlled timing of CRISPR/Cas9 delivery. eLife.
+- Lin S, Staahl BT, et al. (2014) Enhanced homology-directed human genome engineering by controlled timing of CRISPR/Cas9 delivery. eLife.
 3:e04766.

-Hasty P, Rivera-Perez J, et al. (1991) The length of homology required for gene targeting in embryonic stem cells.
+- Hasty P, Rivera-Perez J, et al. (1991) The length of homology required for gene targeting in embryonic stem cells.
 Molecular and Cellular Biology.
 11(11):5586–5591.